martinisandresearch/bayesnets/README.md

 ## Nomenclature

- - Bee : A neural net trainign sequence
+ - Bee : A neural net training sequence
  - Swarm : A group of networks trained the same way, with the only difference defined by starting conditions
  - Hive : A set of swarms with some some training/initialisation parameter varied.